Japanese Language Courses

 Eligibility

-The General Japanese Courses and Co-learning in Multicultural Classrooms (CMC) are open to overseas students enrolled at Hokkaido University with a student visa (research students or ‘kenkyusei’, graduate students, special auditors, and special research students), and overseas teaching or research staff, and office workers who work in the university.
+The General Japanese Courses and Co-learning in Multicultural Classrooms (CMC) are open to international students enrolled at Hokkaido University with a student visa (research students or ‘kenkyusei’, graduate students, special auditors, and special research students), and international teaching or research staff, and office workers who work at the university.
 Please be reminded that auditors, credited auditors, and Bachelor’s degree program students are not eligible to register.

 In CMC, you can study Japanese language, culture, society, and research methodologies through collaborative learning together with Japanese students.
 Please note that this course does not deal with language skills such as Japanese grammar, pronunciation, reading, writing, and so on.
 For those who want to study these skills, please take our General Japanese Course.